seanjin97/geekout-2024/docs/docs/advanced/hosting.md

 6. Now wait for your server to be deployed.
 Once done, try hitting the endpoint that they provisioned for you.

 ![hosted](images/hosting/hosted.png)

+and we now have a live API server. nice.